Fat Transfers to the Breasts – Gold Coast & Adelaide

 Fat transfer, also called autologous fat transplantation, can plump up the breasts naturally with a patient’s own fat, and is an alternative to implants for a 1/2 – 1 cup increase in breast size.
 Fat transfer to the breast is a safe, natural non-allergenic procedure.
 Since fat transfer uses your own fat cells, you can never have an allergic reaction, because it is from your own body.
 The Japanese have been successfully using the Fat Transfer method for over 20 years.
 Fat transfer procedures will be offered at our Gold Coast and Adelaide clinics using the BodyJet.

 With a fat transfer, fat can be removed via Liposuction from your thighs, hips or tummy, for example, and then transferred to the breast.
-The success of the breast enlargement with fat transfer depends on how gently the fat is transferred from the tummy/thighs to the breast.
+The success of the breast augmentation with fat transfer depends on how gently the fat is transferred from the tummy/thighs to the breast.
 Not all the fat cells injected into the breast survive the transfer process.
 The Bodyjet liposuction technique removes fat more gently than traditional liposuction so that about 80% of the fat cells survive the transfer into the breast tissue.

 This makes the Bodyjet liposuction technique the best way to transfer fat into the breast.
 With traditional liposuction, less than 50% of fat cells survived the transfer.
 The breasts can be enlarged by half to one cup sizes with a fat transfer.
-If you are wanting a larger increase it would be advised to get breast silicone implants or having multiple sessions of fat transfer to the breast spaced 3-6 months apart.
+If you are wanting a larger increase it would be advised to get natural looking breast silicone implants or having multiple sessions of fat transfer to the breast spaced 3-6 months apart.

 Why choose Cosmos Clinic?

-Our surgeons (Dr Kim & Dr Rahbar) have been trained by Dr Klaus Ueberreiter and Dr Harmut Meyer in the Bodyjet fat transfer technique to the breast.
+Our surgeons (Dr Kim & Dr Rahbar) have been trained by Dr Klaus Ueberreiter and Dr Harmut Meyer in the Bodyjet fat grafting technique to the breast.
 Both these German plastic surgeons have spent time at Cosmos Clinic teaching our surgeons the safest and best way to prepare and inject fat into the breast.

 What happens during a Breast Fat Transfer procedure?

-On the day of the your fat transfer procedure, patients are given twilight sedation, which eliminates the need for general anaesthesia and its associated adverse effects.1
+On the day of your fat transfer procedure, patients are given twilight sedation, which eliminates the need for general anaesthesia and its associated adverse effects.1

 Bodyjet Liposuction is then used to remove fat from the area of your choosing.
 The fat is then purified and the healthy fat cells are separated.
 These healthy fat cells are then re-injected into your breasts.
 Different amounts of fat may be injected into each breast, to even out any size differences already present in your breasts.